Jaynik-S/NBA_Insights/README.md

 4. **Distance Calculation**: Euclidean distances between a player's coordinates and archetype centroids are computed.
 5. **Archetype Assignment**: Archetypes are assigned based on the closest centroids.
 A maximum of three archetypes is displayed if the distances meet a defined threshold.
 6. **Visualization**: A graph is generated to visualize the player's coordinates relative to archetype centroids.
+7. **Player Comparison**: Career statistics of two players are fetched and displayed side-by-side for comparison.

 ---